-UCAR President’s Advisory Committee for University Relations (PACUR) has established a community engagement fund, funded by the UCAR President's Office, with the goal of building and extending the UCAR community through:
+The UCAR President’s Advisory Committee on University Relations (PACUR) has established a community engagement fund, funded by the UCAR President's Office, with the goal of building and extending the UCAR community through:

 What may be proposed?

-This year, the proposal must be for a workshop to be held during summer or early fall 2023.
-Proposed workshops can address any of the above-listed goals of PCEF.
-Topics may include, but are not restricted to, scientific research and applications, mentoring, broadening participation and inclusion, equitable applications of research, engagement with the private or governmental sectors, and professional development.
+Activities for this year’s PCEF support should be carried out during summer or fall 2024 or early in 2025.
+Proposed activities can address any of the above-listed goals of PCEF.
 Proposals should state explicitly how they will help to build an engaged community around UCAR science.

 Who may apply?